-In addition under the Cities and Local Government Devolution Act (2016), in November 2015, the Government agreed to devolve a range of powers and responsibility to the Liverpool City Region Combined Authority.
+Under the Cities and Local Government Devolution Act (2016), in November 2015, the Government agreed to devolve a range of powers and responsibility to the Liverpool City Region Combined Authority.
 The model includes a directly elected City Region Mayor over the Combined Authority Area, who was elected in May 2017.
-This may see the Merseyside Police and Crime Commissioner and Fire and Rescue Authority responsibilities at some future point transferring to the Liverpool City Region Mayor.

-Over the coming year the Authority will work with the Merseyside Police, the Office of the Police and Crime Commissioner and the Liverpool City Region Mayor to establish the future governance arrangement for Merseyside Fire and Rescue Service.
+The Mayor may seek to take over the future governance of the Merseyside Office of the Police and Crime Commissioner (OPCC) and Merseyside Fire and Rescue Authority at some future point, subject to the relevant support from the Government.
+The Authority will work with Merseyside Police, the OPCC and the Liverpool City Region Mayor, if asked, to establish the future governance arrangement for Merseyside Fire and Rescue Service.